pfaffman/discourse-theme-remove-name-from-profile/README.md

 The `auth overrides name` will enable an external authentication system to override the name, and may be used in conjunction with this component.

+### How to install

+This is a theme component.
+See [standard instructions](https://meta.discourse.org/t/how-do-i-install-a-theme-or-theme-component/63682) for theme components if you do not know how.